kbharath21/SRISHTI_assignments/SRISHTI_Assignment_2_LLM_finetuning_querybased/README.md

 # SRISHTI24:
-My Research and Submissions for the IIIT-H SRISHTI24 under mentor C.K.
-Raju Sir
+My Research and Submissions for the IIIT-H SRISHTI24

 Llama 2 Fine-Tuning Guide